leks39/leks39/README.md

 - 🔭 I’m currently working on **Machine Learning and Analytics projects**

-- 🌱 I’m currently learning **Application of analytics tools to generate insights while solving business problems**
+- 🌱 I’m currently learning **use of analytics tools to generate insights while solving business problems**

 - 👨‍💻 All of my projects are available at [https://github.com/leks39?tab=repositories](https://github.com/leks39?tab=repositories)

-- 📝 I regularly write articles on [Machine learning for Business, Supply Chain, Sports and Entertainment analytics](Machine learning for Business, Supply Chain, Sports and Entertainment analytics)
+- 📝 I regularly write articles on Machine learning for Business, Supply Chain, Sports and Entertainment analytics

 - 💬 Ask me about **Python, R, SQL, Tableau, Machine Learning**

 - 📫 How to reach me **139lakeside@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/olalekan-fagbuyi-86781b8a/](https://www.linkedin.com/in/olalekan-fagbuyi-86781b8a/)
+- 📄 Know about my experiences (https://www.linkedin.com/in/olalekan-fagbuyi-86781b8a/)

 - ⚡ Fun fact **Runner, Gamer, Traveller**